-Under this option, Municipalities selecting Option 1 are will be assigned a prequalified vendor procured by PRDOH to perform planning activities.
+Under this option, Municipalities will be assigned a prequalified vendor procured by PRDOH to perform planning activities.
 Vendors are assigned based on planning needs defined by Municipalities.
 The Vendors may also provide specialized planning services and support to municipal employees administering the MRP Program.